edhowland/PythonResources/README.md

 ```
 This launches the container as a service that you can exec into it, in this case, running a bash shell.

-Stoping, re-starting, pausing, and unpausing the container
+Stopping, re-starting, pausing, and unpausing the container
 ```bash
 docker stop python3
 docker start python3